-(a) A patron who makes an oral or written complaint to personnel of the Gaming Operation over the play or operation of any game within three (3) days of the play or operation at issue shall be notified in writing of the patron's right to request in writing, within fifteen (15) days of the Gaming Operation's written notification to the patron of that right, resolution of the dispute by the Tribal Gaming Agency, and if dissatisfied with the resolution, to seek resolution in either the Tribe's tribal court system, once a tribal court system is established, or before a tribal claims commission pursuant to the terms and provisions in subdivision (c).
-If the patron is not provided with the aforesaid notification within thirty (30) days of the patron's complaint, the deadlines herein shall be removed, leaving only the relevant statutes of limitations under California law that would otherwise apply.
+(a) A patron who has a dispute over the play or operation of any game of the Gaming Operation must make a written complaint to appropriate personnel of the Gaming Operation within five (5) days of the play or operation of a game giving rise to the dispute.
+The Gaming Operation shall provide a written response to the patron within five (5) days of receipt of the written complaint and the Tribe shall provide the patron written notice of his or her right to request resolution of the dispute by the Tribal Gaming Agency and, if dissatisfied with the resolution, to seek resolution in either the tribal court system, once a tribal court system is established, or through a three (3)-member tribal claims commission consisting of a representative of the tribal government and at least one (1) non-tribal commissioner pursuant to the terms and provisions in subdivision (c).
+The patron must provide the Tribe a written request for resolution of the dispute within thirty (30) days of the day on which the dispute occurred.
+If the patron does not receive notice of his or her right to request resolution of the dispute in accordance with the foregoing, the deadlines herein shall be removed,